Find Grad Schools

 7 Yearly Graduations

 The University of Texas at El Paso comes in at #12 on our list of the most popular colleges offering graduate certificates in biology.
-Roughly 24,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,704 per year, while in-state graduate students, on average, pay $5,865 per year.
-For the 2020-2021 academic year, 7 graduate certificates were handed out to biology majors at UTEP.
-About 86% of this group were women, and 71% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 7 people received their graduate certificate in biology from UTEP.

 #13